Derrick May (baseball): St. Louis Cardinals

+Colorado Rockies

-2017: Began working for the Colorado Rockies organization as their hitting coach for the Lancaster JetHawks in the California League.
+In 2017, May began working for the Colorado Rockies organization as the hitting coach for the Lancaster JetHawks in the California League.
 Where the team were the first and second half champions of the South Division 79-61.
 The Jayhawks led the league in hitting, hits and stolen bases.

+Frederick Keys

 On April 12, 2021, May was announced as the manager of the Frederick Keys, a collegiate summer baseball team of the MLB Draft League.

+SSG Landers

-January 2022, May was named Organization Hitting Coordinator for The SSG Lander’s baseball club in Korea.
+In January 2022, May was named the Organization Hitting Coordinator for the SSG Landers of the KBO League.